favilo/aoc/README.md

 ### Notes for starting with new computer.

 This project uses [git-crypt](https://github.com/AGWA/git-crypt) to encrypt my secrets with gpg.
-If you don't have access to the private keys anymore, you can just generate a new `.env` file by copying the `dot-env.example` file.
+If I don't have access to the private keys anymore, I can just generate a new `.env` file by copying the `dot-env.example` file.

 ```sh